triSYCL/triSYCL/README.rst

 Some ideas of future developments where *you* can contribute too: :-)

-- refactor the implementation to follow more the Boost.Compute_ coding style (this is on-going);

 - update the implementation to stick to the final SYCL 1.2 specification for the `IWOCL 2015
   <http://www.iwocl.org/conf-2015/tutorials-and-workshops>`_ tutorial